Matthew Hoffman (TV host)

-Matthew Hoffman is an American television personality, host, Broadway investor and narrator.
-Hoffman was born on Long Island, New York.
+Matthew Hoffman is an American television personality, TV host, narrator and Broadway investor.
 He is best known for being the narrator and co-writer of Love Island USA for over 125 episodes on CBS and Netflix and Laid Bare on Paramount+.

-He has also served as an on-screen personality, correspondent, or host for television programs such as ABC News, Extra, and the 63rd Annual Grammy Awards, along with interview shows such as Regal Cinemas’ “Sit Down with the Stars.”
-He is the co-creator, series producer and host of Previously On; The Official Love Island USA Podcast With Matthew Hoffman produced by ITV America and Peacock.
+He has also served as an on-screen personality, correspondent, or host for television programs such as ABC News, Extra, and the 63rd Annual Grammy Awards.
+He is the creator and host of A-List Living on Hulu, and co-creator, series producer and host of Previously On; The Official Love Island USA Podcast With Matthew Hoffman produced by ITV America and Peacock.
 He was termed as the voice and soul of Love Island US.
-He is the co-creator and Host of Love Notes, a weekly radio show for Amazon Amp.
+He is the co-creator and Host of Love Notes, a weekly radio show for Amazon Radio.

 Early life and education

-Hoffman was raised on Long Island, New York and graduated with a BFA in Musical Theater from The Boston Conservatory.
+Hoffman was raised on Long Island, New York and graduated with a BFA in Musical Theatre from The Boston Conservatory.